MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

 > [!NOTE]
 > You can also simulate Q# programs locally using the [:::no-loc text="Full state::: simulator](xref:microsoft.quantum.machines.overview.full-state-simulator).

 Run your program with `az quantum execute --target-id ionq.simulator -o table`.
-This command will compile your program, submit it to Azure Quantum, and wait until IonQ has finished simulating the program.
-Once it's done it will output a histogram which should look like the one below:
+This command compiles your program, submit it to Azure Quantum, and wait until IonQ has finished simulating the program.
+Once it's done, it outputs a histogram which should look like the one below:

    ```azurecli
    az quantum execute \